 There are many very popular cross-breed dogs available – we are talking about those that are carefully bred and selected, rather than your average mongrel – which make excellent family pets, and the Maltipoo is surely one of the most charming.
 This fun-loving, very friendly and loyal animal is cuteness personified with its wonderful long hair and longing eyes, and is perfect for families or even for people living in smaller homes.
-Easy to train and intelligent, the Maltipoo is a great animal for a first-time dog-owner, too.
+Easy to train and intelligent, they are a great pet for a first-time dog-owner, too.

-Part of the attraction of the Maltipoo – a cross between a Poodle and a Maltese Terrier – lies in its small size.
+Part of the attraction of this breed – a cross between a Poodle and a Maltese Terrier – lies in its small size.
 This is a dog that will not grow to more than 14inches in height, so you are guaranteed a portable pet!
-The Maltipoo is a very playful dog that will be great with children, so is the perfect family pet, and while bred for ownership by people with allergies, it is no guarantee that your particular puppy will have this trait, so be prepared to spend a lot of time with your new friend to get acclimatised!
+They are a very playful dog that will be great with children, so is the perfect family pet, and while bred for ownership by people with allergies, it is no guarantee that your particular puppy will have this trait, so be prepared to spend a lot of time with your new friend to get acclimatised!
 More about this wonderful little dog follows.

 - 1 Origins of the Maltipoo Cross Breed